The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 So here’s another income report.

-After all, if it hadn’t been for the income reports published by other bloggers, we honestly would not have started blogging earlier this year.
+After all, if it hadn’t been for the income reports published by other bloggers, I honestly would not have started blogging earlier this year.

-Although we haven’t replaced our income, let alone the income of two, we both brainstorm different ways to grow our income every month.
-So, maybe we do currently work for ourselves at an average of $6.50 per hour.
-But we have the long-term game in mind, which is what you’ll see in this income report.
+Although I haven’t replaced my own full-time income, I brainstorm different ways to grow this number every month.
+So, maybe I do currently work for myself at an average of $9.00 per hour.
+But I have my own long-term game in mind, which is what you’ll see in this income report.

 We make small commissions from affiliate links